Search California Business Entities

 The Secretary of State's office offers a Starting a New Business in California brochure that you may use to get additional information on the requirements for setting up a business entity in California.

-How Much Does It Cost To Start a Business In California?
+How Much Does It Cost to Start a Business in California?

-The cost of registering a business with the California Secretary of State’s office typically ranges from $30 - $100, depending on the business structure.
+The cost of registering a business with the California Secretary of State's office typically ranges from $30 - $100, depending on the business structure.
 Note that this is only the filing fee, and additional costs may be incurred, such as local and state license and permit fees, attorney fees (where applicable), and franchise taxes.
+Drafting your operational documents with an attorney or online service will cost money as well.

 Additional Information Available on the California Secretary of State's Website